Leading the Future

 Close

 Leading the Future is affiliated with the nonprofit Build American AI, which Axios describes as a dark money advocacy "offshoot" operating alongside the super PAC.[6]
 NBC News states that the network’s efforts are modeled after the pro-cryptocurrency group Fairshake.
-Josh Vlasto, a former advisor to Fairshake, is a top official at Leading the Future.[4]
+Leading the Future is led by Zac Moffatt and Josh Vlasto, the latter of whom previously served as an advisor to Fairshake.[4]
 In response to the creation of Leading the Future, former members of Congress Brad Carson and Chris Stewart co-founded the super PAC network Public First, aiming to counter the group’s influence.[7]

 References